 Environment: The operating environment for the motor and the power conversion equipment is the primary concern for vfd selection criteria for motors.
 When selecting the drive, its housing, and protection functions, ambient temperature, cooling air supply, as well as gas, humidity, and dust conditions should be taken into consideration.

-Speed range: The minimum and maximum motor speeds applied will determine the base speed of the drive.
+Speed range: The minimum and maximum motor speeds applied will determine the base speed of the variable voltage frequency drive.

 Speed regulation: The allowable speed variation should be considered.
 Will the application require a constant speed at all torque values, or can it tolerate changes?